speedysoftware/validItGo/README.md

 # validItGo
-a javascript plugin to validate the input
+* a javascript plugin to validate the input
+* like: min, max, required, image, text ... etc